tomatostamp/graphvae-molecule-generation/README.md

 ## Future Scope
 - Conditional generation based on IC50 or bioactivity.
 - Extend to multi-target drug discovery task using other datasets like QM9, ZINC250K etc.
-- Use autoregressive of flow based decoders.
+- Use autoregressive or flow based decoders.
 - Fine tune generation using reinforcement learning.

 ## Requirements